yusufaine/tp/docs/UserGuide.md

 ️:information_source: Recipe names are case-insensitive to make it a little more convenient for you.
 This means that `view aglio olio` works too! <br>

-️:information_source: **Bonus**: You can also double-click on the recipe card that's on the left, and it would automatically display its contents on the right panel. :wink:
+️:information_source: **Bonus**: You can also click on the recipe card that's on the left, and it would automatically display its contents on the right panel. :wink:

 </div>